We know the fight-flight-freeze-response, but what is the fawn response?

 Some gentle starting points:

-Address it in therapy!
+Work with a trauma-informed therapist.
 Talk about it, name it, and start working on healing these responses.
 Awareness is always key so the insight that this is something you do is a huge step.
-Make sure you're working on it with someone trauma-informed.

-If fawning is deeply ingrained, trauma-focused therapies like EMDR, somatic work, or parts work-based approaches can be especially helpful.
+If fawning is deeply ingrained, trauma-focused approaches like EMDR, somatic work, or parts work-based approaches can be especially helpful.

 Healing happens not just through insight, but through helping your nervous system learn that it’s safe to take up space now.